evolvedbinary/prosemirror-lwdita/README.md

 This will start a demo on `http://localhost:1234`.
 If this port is already in use, `parcel` will assign a random port that you can see in the terminal logs.

-We also provide a diagram that can help understanding the library and the internal flow.
+We also provide a diagram that can help understanding the library and the internal flow:

 //TODO link the diagram